NasrinShakery/NasrinShakery/README.md

 ## 🚀 About Me
 #### I'm Nasrin Shakery
 I'm a Front-end developer...
-- 🎓 Student of Web programming IT
+- 🎓 Web programming IT
-- 🌱 I’m currently learning `React Js`
 ---

   ## 👩‍💻 Skills